Small Businesses

 Western Australia

-WorkCover WA publishes recommended premium rates by industry class for 2025-26.
-Employers arrange cover through approved insurers, so final pricing can vary.
+WorkCover WA publishes recommended rates by industry class for 2025-26.
+Final pricing varies between approved insurers.

-These schemes use insurer-set or suggested rates, so pricing varies by industry, insurer, and claims history.
-Check the relevant authority or use a broker to confirm current pricing.
+Insurer-set or suggested rates, so pricing varies by industry, insurer and claims history.
+Worth comparing.

-Why your premium may be higher or lower than average
+Why is your premium higher or lower than average?

 • Contractors and deemed workers.
-Some contractors may need to be included in wage declarations depending on state rules.
-This increases the wages base your premium is calculated from.
+Some contractors may need to be included in wage declarations depending on state rules, which increases the wages base your premium is calculated from.

 • Wage estimate accuracy.
 Your first premium is based on estimated wages.
-If actual wages are higher at year-end, you may receive an adjustment invoice.
-If lower, you may receive a refund or credit.
+If actual wages are higher at year-end you may receive an adjustment invoice.
+If lower, a refund or credit.

 What information do you need for a workers compensation quote?